rahulgopinath/rahulgopinath.github.io/index.md

 to steer later ones.

 The hard part is reaching deep code.
-Most systems accept only highly structured input, and a generator that cannot produce valid structure never gets past the parser.
+Most systems accept only structured input, and a generator that cannot produce valid structure never gets past the parser.
 Real systems compound this: an HTTP request wrapping a JSON object encoding an RPC call encoding a custom structure defeats coverage-guided fuzzing entirely,